leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 - Common form validation patterns
 - Standard modal or dialog behaviors

-## Important Note on Output
+## Important Notes

-Do NOT reproduce the entire component inventory table.
-Instead, provide only the new rows that should be added to the existing table.
-The human will manually update the master inventory table.

-Similarly, provide UX patterns and entity analyses as separate sections that the human will compile into separate documentation.
-This approach avoids potential errors from attempting to regenerate entire documents.
+1. **Be thorough but focused** - analyze everything significant in the screenshots, but only once.

+2. **Create exactly four separate artifacts** - do not put everything in one response.

+3. **Each artifact should be complete** - don't refer to content in other artifacts.

+4. **For the component table, create only ONE table** - do not create multiple tables with different components.

+5. **Pay special attention to the human's notes** about specific features they found interesting.

+6. **Explicitly acknowledge existing components** - if you find a component that's already in the WIP inventory, note that you're not adding it to avoid duplication.

-Your goal is to provide a comprehensive, multi-level analysis that enables the effective implementation of Vercel-like configuration management interfaces for the Leger platform.
+Your goal is to provide a comprehensive, multi-level analysis that enables the effective implementation of Vercel-like configuration management interfaces for the Leger platform while building upon the existing documentation and avoiding duplication.

-Make sure to produce outputs for each section in a different markdown artifact to make it easier to read.